-The no-show rate for the car rental industry as a whole can in some cases approach 30%.
-That basically means that up to one-third of people who make a reservation for a car rental will simply not show up for it.
-To counteract this effect, the car rental companies must overbook a location by some margin in order to get close to being able to rent the majority of vehicles available on the lot.
-It's one of the reasons that you may show up at the rental counter with a confirmed reservation, only to be told that there are no cars available, or none in the class that you reserved.
+The no-show rate in the car rental industry as a whole can approach 30 percent.
+That means that up to one-third of people who make a reservation for a car rental will not pick it up.
+To protect themselves, car rental companies must overbook in order to get close to renting the majority of vehicles available.
+But it can backfire.
+This is one reason you may show up with a confirmed reservation, only to be told that there are no cars available, or none in the class that you reserved.

-If your plans are firm, then a 15% discount might be a tempting offer, but it's important to keep a few things in mind before hitting the Pay Now button.
-First off, if you need to cancel your reservation, then a cancellation fee often applies.
-One major rental company website states that if you cancel your reservation more than 24 hours before pickup time, a $25 cancellation fee applies, and if you cancel within 24 hours, a $50 cancellation fee applies.
-If you no-show, the entire amount paid is forfeited.
+If your plans are firm, then a 15-percent discount might be a tempting offer, but it's important to keep a few things in mind before hitting the "Pay Now" button.
+First, if you decide to cancel your reservation, you'll usually be hit with a cancellation fee.
+One major rental company website states that if you cancel your reservation more than 24 hours before pickup time, you'll be charged a $25 cancellation fee.
+Cancel within 24 hours, and you'll be charged a $50 cancellation fee.
+If you don't show, you'll forfeit the entire amount paid.

-The other nuance to the prepaid rate is that it typically is a discount off the published rate only.
-If you apply a discount code or coupon, typically the Pay Now option often disappears.
-A consumer would be wise to check the rental company website for coupons and investigate any other discount codes they might be eligible.
+The other thing to know about a prepaid rate is that the discount is typically off the published rate only.
+If you apply a discount code or coupon, the "Pay Now" option often disappears.
+You'd be wise to check the rental company website for coupons and compare other discount codes for which you might be eligible.

-"rentals are final and cannot be cancelled, refunded, changed, exchanged or transferred.
+"Rentals are final and cannot be cancelled, refunded, changed, exchanged or transferred.
 Your account will be charged for the total price shown, regardless of whether the reservation is used."